Signal propagation and linear response in the delay Vicsek model: Perturbation

 So far, we concentrated on purely deterministic dynamics, for simplicity.
 But qualitatively similar behavior can also be observed for systems affected by noise.
-One may think of external noise as consisting of a large ensemble of ``accidental perturbations'' of the same type as just discussed.
-They permanently trigger random chains of similar orientational adaptation events as just described, reverberating across the whole flock.
-Let us now consider an initially fully polarized flock whose polarization relaxes (to zero, if the flock is infinitely large) due to strong noise.
-In Fig.~\ref{fig:polarizationvarytau}b, we show that also in this case the time delay has a stabilizing effect on the system, as it in general increases its relaxation time.
-However, the relaxation time does not grow monotonically in $\tau$.
-Instead, it exhibits a peak for intermediate delays, and then decreases to a finite asymptotic value.
+One may think of external noise as consisting of a large ensemble of `accidental perturbations' of the same type as just discussed.
+They permanently trigger random chains of similar orientational adaptation events as just described, across the whole flock.
+Let us now consider an initially fully polarized flock whose polarization decays (to zero, if the flock is infinitely large) due to persistent noise.
+In Figs.~\ref{fig:polarizationvarytau}b, we show that also in this case the time delay has a stabilizing effect on the system, as it in general increases the polarization decay time.
+However, the latter does not grow monotonically in $\tau$.
+Instead, as shown in Fig.~\ref{fig:polarizationvarytau}d, the decay time $t_{\rm R}$, defined in the standard way as $\Phi(t_{\rm R}) = 1/{\rm e}$, exhibits a peak for intermediate delays, and then decreases to a finite asymptotic value.
 We conjecture that this peak results from a competition between the reduced alignment strength and the improved stability against perturbations, caused by the delay.
-Similar non-monotonic effects in the time delay VM were previously reported in Refs.~\cite{piwowarczyk2019influence,holubec2021scaling}.
+Similar non-monotonic effects in the delay VM were previously reported in Refs.~\cite{piwowarczyk2019influence,holubec2021scaling}.